Audi R8 review - Interior, design and technology

 In this review

 - 1Audi R8 reviewThe Audi R8 is a true supercar that's devastatingly fast, yet it's as easy to drive as a TT

 - 2Engines, performance and driveV10 engine sounds fantastic, but the R8 is an extremely useable supercar

 - 3MPG, CO2 and Running CostsStop-start and cylinder-on-demand help efficiency, but the R8 is still quite costly to run

-- 4Interior, design and technology - currently readingDramatic lines and a mid-engine layout mean the R8 is a real head-turner inside and out
+- 4Interior, design and technology - currently readingDramatic lines and a mid-engine layout mean the R8 is a real head-turner

 - 5Practicality, comfort and boot spaceTwo-seat layout isn't that practical, but R8 is as easy to drive as a TT